-And indeed, by using a proper quantum arrangement, we can reduce the time needed to search in an unsorted n-element array from n to $O(\sqrt{n})$ [12, 13, 14], and the time needed to factor large integers from probably exponential to definitely polynomial [33]; see also [31].
+And indeed, by using a proper quantum arrangement, we can reduce the time needed to search in an unsorted n-element array from n to $O(\sqrt{n})$ [14, 15, 16], and the time needed to factor large integers from probably exponential to definitely polynomial [36]; see also [33].

+1.4.
 Why is this interesting?
 Because not only can physicists help us, we can help physics as well.
-When we have a well-established physical theory, like quantum mechanics, then whatever this theory implies, we have to take these implications very seriously.
-If the theory implies that fast prediction is impossible, we have no other choice but to take this impossibility at face value, and design ways of making the best use of this seeming inconvenience.
+When we have a well-established physical theory like quantum mechanics, and this theory implies that fast prediction is impossible, then we have no other choice but to take this impossibility at face value, and design ways of making the best use of this seeming inconvenience.